Input File Format

 <parameters>

-<property name="time.0" value="18/10/2009"/>
+<parameter name="time.0" value="18/10/2009"/>

-<property name="time.T" value="15/07/2015"/>
+<parameter name="time.T" value="15/07/2015"/>

 </parameters>

-| time.0 | Starting date of the simulation.
-Initial obligors credit ratings, transition matrix and survival functions are relative to this date.
-The format of this attribute is: DD/MM/YYYY. | date |
+time.0 Starting date of the simulation.
+Interest curve, debtors' rating, transition matrix and default probabilities functions are relative to this date. yes date DD/MM/YYYY -

-| time.T | Ending date of the simulation.
-Portfolio credit risk is computed at this date.
-The format of this attribute is: DD/MM/YYYY. | date |
+time.T Ending date of the simulation.
+Portfolio credit risk is computed at this date. yes date DD/MM/YYYY -

-| stopcriteria.maxiterations | Maximum number of iterations performed by the Monte Carlo algorithm.
-If it has value 0, this stop criteria is not considered. ccruncher stops when a stop criteria is achieved. | int |
+maxiterations The maximum number of iterations performed by the Monte Carlo algorithm.
+If it has value 0, this stop criterion is not considered.
+CCruncher stops when the maxiterations or maxseconds criterion is achieved. no int ≥ 0 1000000

-| stopcriteria.maxseconds | Maximum number of seconds that the current execution can last.
-If it has value 0, this stop criteria is not considered. ccruncher stops when a stop criteria is achieved. | int |
+maxseconds The maximum number of seconds that the current execution can last.
+If it has value 0, this stop criterion is not considered.
+CCruncher stops when the maxiterations or maxseconds criterion is achieved. no int ≥ 0 0

-| montecarlo.antithetic | Specifies whether or not to use a variance reduction technique named antithetic.
-If you have doubts about setting this parameter then set it to 'false', otherwise set it to 'true'. | boolean |
+antithetic Specifies whether to use the 'antithetic' variance reduction technique.
+If you have doubts about setting this parameter then set it to 'false', otherwise, set it to 'true'. no boolean true

 Section Interest